 Just a heads up: this post is full of brutally honest details.
 It isn’t sunshines and rainbows and it might even scare you a little.
 But it’s my personal belief that you should go into something as awesome as childbirth with all the knowledge possible.
 Okay, read on!

-During my whole pregnancy I was terrified of giving birth, but towards the end (around week 38), I knew it was coming soon and the fear really took over.
+Are you giving birth soon and wondering what the heck to expect?
+That was me about 9 months ago.
+I was scared the whole pregnancy, honestly but towards the end (around week 38), I knew it was coming soon and the fear really took over.
 I don’t do well with pain and am super type-A, so not knowing how painful it would be or when it would happen made me very anxious.
 Luckily, I have an amazing spouse who always knew what to say to make me feel a little less freaked out.

 Enter: labor day!
 Once contractions started, I actually wasn’t that scared anymore.
 Here it was, happening: one unknown gone!
 And I was about to meet my little baby!
 How could I be scared?